c-canon-comijsetup/c-canon-comijsetup.github.io/README.md

 9. To see if the Canon printer from **[Canon.com/ijsetup](https://c-canon-comijsetup.github.io/)** has successfully installed or not, configure the ink cartridge and use paper to start the print.

-## Steps to Ij Canon Printer Drivers Download
+## Steps to Canon Printer Drivers Download

 1. Go to **Canon.com/ijsetup** website using a web browser (default or any other).
 2. Click **“Set Up”** tab.